SimonFJ20/vc2/README.md

 `yy` is source select.
 `dd` is destination register, if applicable.
 `ss` is source register, if applicable.
-Immidiates are appended if applicable, destination first.
+Immediates are appended if applicable, destination first.

 #### OR, AND, XOR, SHL, SHR, ADD, SUB, MUL, IMUL, DIV, IDIV, REM, CMP